Sustainability

 In accordance with our Corporate Mission we hold the Fuji Electric Health and Safety Conference each year with participation from representatives of factories, head office, divisions, labor union, affiliated companies, and partner companies.
 At the conference, attendees pledge to develop and maintain safe, secure, healthy, and positive workplaces.

-In fiscal 2022, the entire Company will continue promoting health and safety activities to achieve its health and safety targets.
+In fiscal 2025 the entire company will continue promoting health and safety activities to achieve its health and safety targets.

 Holding Health and Safety Training